corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/api/application/persistence.md

 This file can reference one or more files including `changeSet`.

 You should organise these change sets with future changes in mind.
-For example, we recommend a single `include` per version of the table.
+For example, R3 recommends a single `include` per version of the table.
 Once a `changeSet` is deployed, it cannot be changed and any change must be provided as a `changeSet` with a new `id`.
 We suggest adding a version in the `id`; for example, `<table-name>-v1`.